 Unfit, Reckless, Or Incompetent Driver

 You may also be held liable for a car accident if you loan your vehicle to a driver you know to be unfit, reckless, or incompetent.
-For you to be held liable, the accident victim must prove that you knew or should have known the driver was unfit, reckless, or incompetent when you gave the person permission to drive your vehicle.
+For you to be held liable, they must prove that you knew or should have known the driver was unfit, reckless, or incompetent when you gave the person permission to drive your vehicle.

 Examples of drivers who may be considered unfit, reckless, or incompetent include: